 These interim improvements will be made in advance of permanent upgrades in the Newtown Connections area that will happen in the future as part of Let’s Get Wellington Moving’s plans.

 As well as the people who already cycle, we want families, children learning skills on school bike tracks, and anyone else who would like to be able to go by bike sometimes, to have routes where they feel comfortable riding.

 This can only happen by making changes on some streets, so we hope you will continue to work with us to help develop the best possible plan for your wider neighbourhood.

-There are several big city-wide projects that will influence the types of changes we make in the Newtown Connections area.
+There are several big city-wide projects that will influence the types of changes we make in the Newtown and Berhampore area.

 Te Atakura - First to Zero — a plan for Wellington’s future as a zero carbon capital by 2050 that includes reducing the city’s carbon emissions from transport.
 Read more